 For right-to-left text (especially Arabic and Hebrew, but also some other scripts) it is very common to have nested sequences of left-to-right Latin text, e.g. an address or a quote in another language.
 These mixed sequences of text require bidirectional (Bidi) formatting.
 Since numerals are always written from left to right, the Bidi problem affects even text which is completely written in Arabic or Hebrew.
-PDFlib implements bidirectional text reordering according to the Unicode Bidi algorithm as specified in Unicode Standard Annex #91.
 Bidi processing does not have to be enabled with an option, but will automatically be applied as part of the shaping process if text in a right-to-left script with an appropriate script option is encountered.